olikelly00/kelly-pets/README.md

     `pipenv run pytest`

-6.  **Ingest data**: You can ingest data from CSV, XLSX, and API formats using the ingestion scripts in the `lib` folder.
+6.  **Ingest data**: You can ingest data from CSV, XLSX, and JSON formats using the ingestion scripts in the `lib` folder.

 7.  **Mock JSON API**: To mock vet claim data, you can use the companion API project, [Kelly Vets API](https://github.com/olikelly00/kelly-vets-api).
 Follow the instructions in that repo to set up the API locally.